raphaelquast/EOmaps/docs/api.rst

 WebMap services (TS/WMS/WMTS) can be attached to the map via:

+It is highly recommended to use the native crs of the WebMap service in order to avoid re-projecting the images (which degrades image quality and takes some time to finish...)

 .. code-block:: python

     m = Maps()
+    m.plot_specs.crs = Maps.CRS.GOOGLE_MERCATOR # (at best the native crs of the service!)
     m.add_wms.attach.< SERVICE > ... .add_layer.< LAYER >( layer=1 )

 .. currentmodule:: eomaps.Maps